Dating A Musician? Here’s 7 Things You Need To Know

 This all goes back to trust and honesty – but women must know that late nights in the studio are NOT equivalent to cheating.
 Not saying that’s never happened, but it’s up to the musician to remain faithful, and up to the woman to be understanding and supportive.
 Also vice versa if its the other way around!

-4. MONEY CAN BE AN ISSUE
+4. MONEY WILL BE AN ISSUE

 I have many artist friends that are investing quite a bit of coin into their personal careers.
 While it may seem unreasonable to drop over $1,000 on a music video to the average person, this is very necessary for advancing the career of an upcoming artist.